Discrete Diffusion in Large Language and Multimodal Models: A Survey: Training Techniques

 \subsubsection{Token-wise Masking Scheduling}

-Uniform masking scheduling uses the same scheduling for all tokens, which ignores the inherent variation in informativeness among different tokens.
-For example, different tokens carry different amounts of information, typically measured by entropy and dLLMs exhibit an \emph{easy-first} decoding behavior—\textit{i.e.}, common, low-entropy tokens are easier to predict earlier. \cite{he2022diffusionbert} introduces a \emph{token-wise masking schedule}.

-The schedule defines a custom corruption probability $\alpha_t^i$ for each token position $i$ at timestep $t$, determined by:

-where \begin{itemize} \item $H(x_0^i)$ denotes the entropy of the $i$-th token, measuring its information content. \item $S(t)$ is a sinusoidal scaling function that ensures zero informativeness contribution at $t=0$ and $t=T$. \item $\lambda$ is a hyperparameter controlling the strength of entropy influence. \end{itemize} The above formulation defines a \emph{Spindle-shaped Noise Schedule}, where the entropy-aware corruption pattern resembles a spindle curve: more informative tokens are masked earlier and less informative ones later.
+Uniform masking scheduling uses the same scheduling for all tokens, which ignores the inherent variation in informativeness among different tokens. \cite{he2022diffusionbert} introduces a \emph{token-wise masking schedule}, which defines a \emph{Spindle-shaped Noise Schedule}, where the entropy-aware corruption pattern resembles a spindle curve: more informative tokens are masked earlier and less informative ones later.
 This design ensures that low-entropy, easier-to-predict tokens are decoded first, leading to more coherent and stable sequence generation.
+The math of the Spindle-shaped Noise Schedule is discussed in Appendix Sec.C.I.